 THE WILD GEESE

 After the Glorious Revolution of 1688, the deposed Stuart King, James II, fled from Britain to France with a cadre of loyal followers, many of whom were Irish Catholics.
-This was the genesis of the "Wild Geese," that famous corps of Irish soldiers in the service of France.
+This was the genesis of the "Wild Geese," the famous corps of Irish soldiers in the service of France.
 Between six and eight Irish regiments remained on the French establishment until the demise of the old French Army, the last two being disbanded by order of the revolutionary government in 1792.

 The Wild Geese were armed and equipped like the regular French infantry, but their coats were red and the word of command was English.
 Each regiment carried a Colonel's Color and a variable number of drapeaux d'ordonnance (company colors).
 Many of these featured the Irish harp and the motto In Hoc Signo Vinces ("In this sign conquer").